crazzfeng/sendcloud-docs/docs/Sending Setting/domain-1/how-to-setup-your-domain-on-cloudflare-dns.md

 ---
-title: How to Setup Your Domain on Cloudflare DNS
+title: How to Setup Domain on Cloudflare DNS
 deprecated: false
 hidden: false
 metadata: